 Participant teams pitch their final case presentations to stakeholders and compete for prizes.

 Participants are selected based on academic achievement, demonstrated leadership, and personal characteristics.
 Because the Summer Business Academy is designed to help promote educational diversity and opportunity in business, we also take into consideration additional criteria of the applicant:

-Is the first family member to attend college, or from a family with little business education or experience; and
+- Is the first family member to attend college, or from a family with little business education and

-Is from a school whose graduates are historically underrepresented (e.g., attends an HBCU, Women's College/University or attends a community college as part of a four-year degree).
+- Is from a school whose graduates are historically underrepresented (e.g., attends an HBCU, Women's College/University, or a community college as part of a four-year degree).